dscorbett/duployan-font/docs/width-system.md

 rendering times and glyph positions.

 The width system’s lookups take up a lot of space.
-They add megabytes to the font’s file size and they make it hard to find space for lookups for other systems.
+They add about half a megabyte to the font’s file size and they make it hard to find space for lookups for other systems.